dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 ::: moniker range=">= aspnetcore-8.0"

-Use *streaming rendering* with Interactive Server components to improve the user experience for components that perform long-running asynchronous tasks in <xref:Microsoft.AspNetCore.Components.ComponentBase.OnInitializedAsync%2A> to fully render.
+Use *streaming rendering* with static server-side rendering (static SSR) or prerendering to improve the user experience for components that perform long-running asynchronous tasks in <xref:Microsoft.AspNetCore.Components.ComponentBase.OnInitializedAsync%2A> to fully render.
 For more information, see <xref:blazor/components/rendering#streaming-rendering>.

 :::moniker-end